 The New Milford Police Department is pleased to offer free Child Seat Inspections to any parent, grandparent or caregiver of a child who resides in New Milford.
-If you wish to have your seat inspected, contact either Sgt.
-Scott Petrie P.O.
-Mone or P.O.
-Conboy at the following phone number: 201-261-1400 > option # 1
+If you wish to have your seat inspected, contact either Lt.
+Pisano, Sgt.
+Mone, P.O.
+Conboy or P.O.
+Trinkleback at the following phone number: 201-261-1400 > option # 1

 Please make an appointment before you come to the department because the Officers are actively patrolling the Borough and may not be available for an inspection.
 If possible, bring your child with you, well fed and well rested.
 An inspection can take anywhere from a few minutes to over an hour depending on your needs.

 For expectant Mothers or Fathers, have your seat installed and ready to go at least two weeks before your due date or scheduled C-Section date.
 Hospitals will not discharge any newborn without a car seat!

 Please remember that the New Milford Police Department offers free inspections, not installations.
 You are expected to participate in the installation and are ultimately responsible for your child, the car seat, and its proper use.

 It is important that every child is properly restrained at all times while in a vehicle.
 There are many choices in restraint systems and it is up to the parent to select one that is appropriate for both their child and their vehicle.
 While we do not recommend any one seat over another, we are happy to offer you these following guidelines while selecting and using a child restraint system: